TitoTamburini/AtlasObscura-WebScraping/README.md

 # ADM_HW3
-ADM Homework 3 2022
+ADM Homework 3 2022\
-Build Dataset using craping function from BeatifulSoup pyhton module.
+Build Dataset conatining most relevant places using craping function from BeatifulSoup pyhton module.\
+With the complete dataset build a search engine on it.\
+Execute the query.\
+Visualize the most relevant places in the datasete

 ## Repository content: